codenotary/codenotary.io/pages/blog/opvizor-performance-analyzer-for-vsan.md

 - Cache Diskgroup stats
 - vSAN Monitor

-Now I said this is the expert´s troubleshooting tool, but Opvizor Performance Analyzer also provided in-depth information about what each metric is / means and provides starter dashboards for beginners.
+Now I said this is the expert´s troubleshooting tool, but CNIL Metrics and Logs also provided in-depth information about what each metric is / means and provides starter dashboards for beginners.
 You can simply click on the “i” in the top left corner of the widget and you get all the info about that particular widget.

 ![vSAN with Performance Analyzer](/images/blog/2-4.jpg)